japila-books/apache-spark-internals/docs/webui/spark-webui-AllJobsPage.md

 == [[AllJobsPage]] AllJobsPage -- Showing All Jobs in Web UI

 [[prefix]]
-`AllJobsPage` is a link:spark-webui-WebUIPage.adoc[WebUIPage] with an empty link:spark-webui-WebUIPage.adoc#prefix[prefix].
+`AllJobsPage` is a spark-webui-WebUIPage.md[WebUIPage] with an empty spark-webui-WebUIPage.md#prefix[prefix].

-`AllJobsPage` is <<creating-instance, created>> exclusively when `JobsTab` is link:spark-webui-JobsTab.adoc#creating-instance[created].
+`AllJobsPage` is <<creating-instance, created>> exclusively when `JobsTab` is spark-webui-JobsTab.md#creating-instance[created].

 `AllJobsPage` renders a summary, an event timeline, and active, completed, and failed jobs of a Spark application.

 TIP: Jobs (in any state) are displayed when their number is greater than `0`.

-`AllJobsPage` displays the *Summary* section with the link:spark-webui-SparkUI.adoc#getSparkUser[current Spark user], total uptime, scheduling mode, and the number of jobs per status.
+`AllJobsPage` displays the *Summary* section with the spark-webui-SparkUI.md#getSparkUser[current Spark user], total uptime, scheduling mode, and the number of jobs per status.

-NOTE: `AllJobsPage` uses link:spark-webui-JobProgressListener.adoc[JobProgressListener] for `Scheduling Mode`.
+NOTE: `AllJobsPage` uses spark-webui-JobProgressListener.md[JobProgressListener] for `Scheduling Mode`.

 .Summary Section in Jobs Tab
 image::spark-webui-jobs-summary-section.png[align="center"]